Frequently Asked Questions

 When you pay for the class, you are reserving a seat in the classroom for enough time to complete all of the course work.
 If you don't finish on time, you'll need to re-register for the course and pay again.

 This is similar to what happens in traditional colleges when you take an incomplete or otherwise need to re-take a course.

 No. When you re-register for a course, you may begin at the last point you completed and work to the end of the course.

 If you complete the course work before the end date, you have the option to register for a new class and get started right away.
-Or, if you prefer, you can take a little break until the end date for the course and then start your next one.

 No. When you pay for a course, you are paying for the course - not for the time you spend completing it.
 Once you have completed the course, you have received what you paid for.